maxdemidov/maze-service/README.md

 Some description of implementation:

+The previous description replaced with this new as I have found new more elegant decision today (tonight).
+The previous implementations marked as deprecated, all relevant code is in com.maze.server.processor package itself - three sub-packages under it is old versions with ugly Await.
+The idea is to save followers state vise versa, in those actor that will check is particular 'S' message should be processed to the client or omitted.
+For 'F' and 'U' events I notify both actors 'to' and 'from' as one should send event and other save state.
+For each 'S' event I tell each active actors to consider that 'S' event (like 'B'), and they send it depending on its state (its followed on), so there is nothing to violate ordering now (to check followers we shouldn't use Future and blocked for result), and no raise conditions.
+There are overhead with sending 'S' among all active actors - but it's the price.
+The decision much plainer and needn't extraordinary description as there are only two pieces of code with logic (EventProcessor and UserController actors).
+I left the previous description underneath.. as it was

+---

 First of all
 To respect user's events order, I can't see any efficient decision, because we should be blocked on each chunk (actually even worse) before taking next,